RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-add-to-cart-page.md

   ![](./images/create-process51.png " ")

-## Task 6: Add Process to Close the Modal Page
+## Task 6: Create a Process to Close the Modal Page
-After the customer has taken action (add/edit/delete) about the product, the modal page will close and continue the shopping process.
+After the customer has taken an action (add/edit/delete) about the product, the modal page will close and continue the shopping process.

 1. In the **Processing** tab.
 2. Right click **Processing** and click **Create Process**.